 Ryan Boudreau, Financial Aid Advisor, Office of Financial Aid

-The Chapman Latino Staff & Faculty Forum was developed in Fall 2015 by Maria Contreras, Associate Director of Admissions Systems and Operations, and Rueben Martinez, Presidential Fellow in the College of Educational Studies.
-The Chapman Latino Staff and Faculty forum aims to provide support to Latino students, staff and faculty by developing connections and building a bridge between students, parents, alumni, community organizations and the Chapman community.
+The Chapman Latinx Staff & Faculty Forum was developed in Fall 2015 by Maria Contreras, Associate Director of Admissions Systems and Operations, and Rueben Martinez, Presidential Fellow in the College of Educational Studies.
+The Chapman Latinx Staff and Faculty forum aims to provide support to Latinx students, staff and faculty by developing connections and building a bridge between students, parents, alumni, community organizations and the Chapman community.

 Student Services: Transcripts, Registration, Transfer courses after matriculation, Program Changes and Evaluation, Privacy Rights (FERPA), Student Status (full-time/part-time)